terra-money/docs/docs/develop/get-started.md

 ### Terra Discord Server

-If you would like to connect with the developer community and ask questions related to software development on Terra, join the [Terra Discord server](https://discord.com/invite/EuKCeGFb93).
+If you would like to connect with the developer community and ask questions related to software development on Terra, join the [Terra Discord server](https://discord.com/invite/sTmERSFnYW).
 Once you've joined the server:

-1. Select `Developer Role` by clicking on the Green Bug icon `🪲` under the `🪲 | dev-roles` channel.
+1. Select a `Developer Role` by clicking on the Green Bug icon `🪲` under the `#role-station` channel.

 2. Once you are subscribed, a new section with the Terra developer channels appears under `🪲 DEV`.